jakubcovam/Hodograph/README.md

 # Hodograph

 Python script for creating a hodograph, which is a diagram representing the movement of a fluid.
-It is also called a **velocity diagram**.
+It is also called a **velocity diagram** (https://en.wikipedia.org/wiki/Hodograph).

 User can enter a set of wind speeds [m/s] and directions [degrees] at individual heights that will be plotted in the final image.
 A sample of the output is in the hodograph_points.png file and looks like this: